DynamoDS/DesignScript/LanguageSpec.md

 ReturnStatement = "return" Expression “;”
 ```

-A "return" statement terminates the execution of the innermost function and returns to its caller, or terminates the innermost imperative block, and returns to the upper-level language block or function.
+A `return` statement terminates the execution of the innermost function and returns to its caller, or terminates the innermost imperative block, and returns to the upper-level language block or function.

 ### Break statement